Song: Aaj Kal Mein Dhal Gaya

 Tu bhi so ja so gayi, rang bhari shaam.
 Aaj kal mein dhal gaya.
 Aaj kal mein dhal gaya (You too go to sleep, the colorful evening has gone to sleep.
 The day has melted into the past): The soothing tone returns, offering comfort and peace.

-Summary of Singing Qualities
+Summary of Rafi’s Vocal Qualities

 Our valued non-Hindi readers are advised to go through the translation for better understanding of the song.